Kaszub09/ZABAP_TABLE_EDIT/README.md

 ## USAGE
 See examples package.
 Either call transaction ZABAP_TABLE_EDIT only with table name, or with name of class implementing interface ZIF_ZABAP_TABLE_EDIT.

+## Known issues
+- Some version of funciton module CHANGEDOCUMENT_MULTIPLE_CASE2 require change indicator field to be named 'KZ' - in which case you can correct it by implementing SAP notes https://github.com/Kaszub09/ZABAP_TABLE_EDIT/issues/2#issuecomment-2065116253